IBM/migrate-app-to-openshift-using-ta/README.md

 6. [Complete your migration bundle](#6-complete-your-migration-bundle)
 7. [Deploy your application](#7-deploy-your-application)

-## 1.Install IBM Cloud Pak for Application
+## 1. Install IBM Cloud Pak for Application

 ## 2. Get started with the Transformation Advisor